Draft 9

 The 1984 covenants have no rental restrictions.
 The 2026 Draft adds 13 sub-sections regulating rentals: minimum 12-month terms, Board approval, no subletting, and the Association can even initiate eviction proceedings.

-1984: No comparable provision โ†’ 2026 Draft Art.
-IV, ยง3(k)(1)โ€“(13), pp. 13โ€“15
+1984: No comparable provision β†’ Draft 9 Art.
+IV, Β§3(k)(1)–(13), pp. 13–15 (substantively unchanged from Draft 6)

 Expanded Enforcement Powers

 The 1984 covenants limit enforcement to court proceedings.
-The 2026 Draft allows the Board to enter your property, perform work at your expense, levy enforcement assessments as liens on your property โ€” potentially resulting in foreclosure โ€” suspend your voting rights, and charge you their attorney fees.
+The 2026 Draft allows the Board to enter your property, perform work at your expense, levy enforcement assessments as liens on your property β€” potentially resulting in foreclosure β€” suspend your voting rights, and charge you their attorney fees.

-Minimum Home Size Reduced
+Minimum Home Size Eliminated

 Conflicts with Recorded Covenants

-The 1984 Restrictions and Covenants were recorded with Summit County as covenants running with the land โ€” meaning they are permanently attached to every property deed in the subdivision.
+The 1984 Restrictions and Covenants were recorded with Summit County as covenants running with the land β€” meaning they are permanently attached to every property deed in the subdivision.
 We've identified 12 areas where the proposed 2026 changes directly conflict with these recorded protections.
+All twelve remain in Draft 9; two (assessments and home offices) were partially softened, and each card notes any Draft 9 change.

 The 2026 Draft acknowledges these conflicts.
-Article XIV, ยง3 (p.
-46) says the original 1984 restrictions "survive and shall remain fully enforceable" โ€” but then adds that wherever the 1984 document conflicts with the 2026 version, the 2026 version "shall prevail."
+Draft 9, Article XIV, Β§3 (p.
+49) says the original 1984 restrictions "survive and shall remain fully enforceable" β€” but then adds that wherever the 1984 document conflicts with the 2026 version, the 2026 version "shall prevail."
 In other words, the 2026 Draft claims the right to override your recorded deed covenants.
+This framework is unchanged from Draft 6.

 1